 Contributing to WordPress is, as with many open source projects, an existential component for the further development and success of the popular content management system.
-Last but not least it says on WordPress.org: "Contributing is the heartbeat of every community".
-Today, I will show you how you can make a big contribution to the WP community with little effort.
+Last but not least it is said on WordPress.org: "Contributing is the heartbeat of every community".
+Today I'll show you how you can make a big contribution to the WP community with just a little effort.

-Many WordPress users are not even aware of the fact that WordPress.org as an open source project is maintained and developed by thousands of volunteers worldwide.
-These voluntary supporters, who are involved in various ways in WordPress and thus make an important contribution to the overall project, are called WordPress contributors.
+Many are not even aware that WordPress.org as an open source project is maintained and developed by thousands of volunteers worldwide.
+These volunteers, who contribute to WordPress in various ways and thus make an important contribution to the overall project, are also called WordPress Contributors.

 If you think that only selected people with certain skills are allowed to participate to WordPress, I can only say: far from it!
 The possible fields of activity are so broad that really everyone can find something to do his or her small individual part, even without any programming knowledge.
 But more on that in a moment.

-There are many reasons why contributing to WordPress a great cause is a great thing: Through your efforts you can gain and share new knowledge, become an expert in a particular field, strengthen the cohesion of the community and of course get to know new business partners and friends from the WP community.
+There are many reasons why contributing to WordPress is a great thing to do: through your efforts you can gain and share new knowledge, gain expertise in a particular area, strengthen community cohesion, and of course meet new people from the WP community.

-WordPress is now used by over 30 percent of the top websites worldwide.
-So your contribution, no matter how small it may feel, can have an impact on 30 percent of the Internet – If that's not an incentive! 😉
+WordPress is now used by over 30 percent of the world's top websites.
+So your contribution, no matter how small it feels, can have an impact on 30 percent of the internet - If that's not an incentive! 😉

-That's why we want to encourage you to help WordPress shape the future of and contribute to the open source project with this article.
+For this reason, we would like to encourage you with this article to help shape the future of WordPress and contribute something to the open source project.

 #1 Contributing to WordPress: Find your niche

-To write something about each of the 18 teams would unfortunately go beyond the scope of this article.
-For this reason I will focus on those areas where you can make a valuable contribution even without programming knowledge.
+Unfortunately, writing about each of the 18 teams would go beyond the scope of this article.
+That's why I will focus on the areas where you can make a valuable contribution even without programming knowledge.

-If you have been working with WordPress WP for some time, you have probably already acquired valuable knowledge that you can pass on to other WP users.
-For this purpose the WordPress Support Forums especially good, because the questions posted there are answered by voluntary supporters.
-Even if you only answer simple questions, you are already making an important contribution to the community!
+If you've been working with WordPress for a while, you've probably already acquired valuable knowledge that you can pass on to others.
+The WordPress support forums are particularly well suited for this, as the questions posted there are answered by volunteer supporters.
+Even if you only answer simple questions at first, you are already making an important contribution to the community!

-Before you start answering questions, it is best to read the Manual for WordPress -Supporter .
+Before you start answering questions, it's best to read through the WordPress Supporter's Guide first.

-WordPress is constantly evolving and new features or innovations are added again and again that need to be documented.
-As a member of the documentation team, you can help to improve the WordPress manuals, the codex, etc. and create new documentation.
+WordPress is constantly evolving and there are always new features or innovations that need to be documented.
+As a member of the Documentation Team you can help for example to improve the WordPress manuals, the codex and co. and to create new documentation.

-Most of the WordCamp lectures are recorded to make them later available to anyone interested.
-Until publication on WordPress TV however, there are still some work steps to be done, for which volunteers are needed.
-After all, the film material not only has to be recorded, but also moderated, cut and, if necessary, post-processed.
-Once a video is released on WordPress TV, you can also help transcribe or translate the session.
+Most WordCamp talks will be recorded to make them available to everyone later.
+However, there are still some steps to be taken before publishing on WordPress TV, for which volunteers are needed.
+After all, the footage not only needs to be recorded, but also moderated, edited, and post-edited if necessary.
+Once a video is published on WordPress TV, you can also help transcribe or translate the session.

-By supporting the TV team, you are helping to make current WordPress knowledge available to as many people as possible.
+By supporting the TV team, you'll be helping to make the latest WordPress knowledge available to as many people as possible.

 How to transcribe or translate videos for WordPress TV is explained in the following video:

-The Polyglots team is working on making it available WordPress not only in English but in as many languages as possible.
+The Polyglots team works to make WordPress available not only in English, but in as many languages as possible.
 If you know another language besides German and English, you are in good hands with the Polyglots.
-But even if you can "only" translate into European , there is still enough to do - countless Plugins and Themes are not yet available in German and therefore not usable for everyone.
+But even if you can "only" translate into German, there is enough to do - countless plugins and themes are not yet available in German and therefore not usable for everyone.

-At Polyglots Manual you will learn step by step how to start translating intoWordPress .
+In the Polyglots guide you will learn step by step how to get started with translations in WordPress.

-The Accessibility Team takes care that the content and the content WordPress itself is based on WordPress.org are equally accessible to all people.
-This refers, for example, to WordPress -users who are physically restricted.
-The Accessibility Team is currently working on the Accessibility of the new Gutenberg-Editor.
+The Accessibility Team takes care that WordPress itself as well as the content on WordPress.org is equally accessible for all people.
+This refers for example to WordPress users who are physically limited, for example regarding the accessibility of the Gutenberg editor.

-In the Accessibility section, you can test new features or versions for accessibility, write documentation or check themes with the accessibility tag, even without programming knowledge.
-Furthermore, it is already helpful if you create awareness for this important topic through blog posts or sessions.
+In the area of accessibility, you can test new features or versions for accessibility, write documentation or check themes with the accessibility tag even without programming knowledge.
+Furthermore, it is already helpful if you create awareness for this important topic through blog posts or even lectures.

-"Contrary to what some people think we're not all techies, and we feel that everyone who is connected with accessibility has something useful to contribute. – WordPress Accessibility Manual
+"Contrary to what some people think we're not all techies, and we feel that everyone who is connected with accessibility has something useful to contribute." - WordPress Accessibility Guide

-Of course you can WordPress also participate in the WP team without being a member of an official WP team: For example, by writing about general WordPress topics in your blog, by sharing your WordPress knowledge in workshops, by talking at events or simply by telling your friends about WordPress them.
-In this way, you help even more people get to know, understand and love our favorite CMS.
+Of course, you can also contribute to WordPress without being a member of an official WP team: For example, by writing about general WordPress topics on your blog, sharing your WordPress knowledge at workshops, speaking at events, or simply spreading the word about WordPress and telling other people about it.
+That way, you'll help even more people get to know, understand and love our favorite CMS.

 #2 Contributing to WordPress: The technical framework

-Now that I have introduced you to a few areas, it's time for the basic "technical requirements".
+Now that I've introduced you to a few areas, it's time for the basic "technical requirements".
 But don't worry, this is only about the tools you need to communicate with other contributors.

-If you want to be a WordPress part of this, the first thing you need to do account on WordPress.org set up.
-Think about a good username, because you can't change it later.
+If you want to contribute to WordPress, the first thing you should do is to create an account at WordPress.org .
+Make sure you have a good username, since you won't be able to change it later.

-For your contributions in the respective areas you will receive Profile badgewhich are awarded by the respective teams.
-The example of Morten Rand-Hendriksen shows you how the profile of an active WordPress -Contributor can look like (no pressure! ;))
+For your posts in the respective areas you get profile badges, which are awarded by the corresponding teams.
+The example of Morten Rand-Hendriksen shows how the profile of an active WordPress contributor can look like.

 The most important communication channel in the entire WordPress community is Slack.
-The messaging tool is used to coordinate the various teams, hold meetings, plan word camps and make joint decisions.
-Slack makes it possible for everyone around the world with Internet access to WordPress participate and have a say in the decision-making process.
+The messaging tool is used to coordinate the various teams, hold meetings, plan WordCamps, and make joint decisions.
+Slack makes it possible for everyone around the world with an Internet connection to participate and have a say in WordPress.

-After you have registered with WordPress.org go to make.wordpress.org/chat.
-There you can enter your e-mail address under "joining the WordPress team on Slack".
+After logging in to WordPress.org , go to make.wordpress.org/chat.
+There you can enter your email address under "joining the WordPress team on Slack".

-Use Slack the same username that you use for your WordPress.org-account so that you could be more easily identified.
+Use the same username for Slack that you used for your WordPress.org account so that people can identify you better.

-Now you can browse through the different areas and topics Slack under "Channels" and participate in meetings and discussions.
-The name of the Slack channel for a specific workspace and the time of the meetings can be found on the corresponding team-site on WordPress.org.
+Now you can browse the different sections and topics in Slack under "Channels" and join meetings and discussions.
+You can find the name of the Slack channel for a specific workspace and the time of the meetings on the corresponding team page at WordPress.org.

-Step 3: Register in the German WordPress -Slack Group
+Step 3: Join the German WordPress Slack group

-If you want to get involved in the German-speaking WordPress community, you should also register in the German slack group "DE - WordPress".
-You can find European step-by-step instructions for this here.
+If you want to get involved in the German WordPress community, you should also join the German Slack group "DE - WordPress".
+You can find a step by step guide here.

-For example, if you register as a volunteer at a WordCamp in Germany, a separate channel will be opened so that all helpers can exchange information and discuss the course of events even before the event.
+For example, if you register as a volunteer at a WordCamp in Germany, a separate channel will be opened so that everyone can exchange information and discuss the schedule before the event.

-Of course, the european Slack community is also an ideal place to meet people with the same interests and to make new contacts.
-If you search for #meetup in the channel list, you will find WordPress -interested people in your area.
+Of course, the German Slack community is also an ideal place to meet people with the same interests and make new contacts.
+If you search for #meetup in the channel list, you'll find WordPress enthusiasts near you.

 #3 Contributing to WordPress: Learning by doing

-Now you know the different areas in which you can work even without programming skills and you know how to get in contact with the different teams.
-If you are still a bit shy and don't want to jump right into the action, feel free to read the Slack channels of some of the teams you are interested in.
-That way you can find out what is currently being worked on and where your help might be needed.
+Now you know the different areas you can get involved in, even without programming skills, and how to get in touch with the different teams.
+If you're still a bit shy and don't want to jump right into the action, feel free to read along with a few teams that interest you in the Slack channels first.
+That way, you'll find out what they're currently working on and where your help might be needed.

-Once you have decided on an area, I recommend that you take part in the regular Slack meetings and simply ask if there are any uncertainties.
-Nobody will expect you to know the contributing processes already, especially since they differ from team to team.
+Once you've decided on an area, I recommend joining the regular Slack meetings and simply asking if you're unclear.
+No one will expect you to already know the contributing processes, especially since they differ from team to team.

-Now only one step is missing: Get going!
-Because, as with many things, "learning by doing" is also the motto for contributing.
+Now there is only one step left: Get started!
+Because as with many things, "learning by doing" is also the order of the day when it comes to contributing.

-I hope I was able to show you that there are an WordPress awful lot of areas in which you can get involved.
-It may take you a while to find your passion and "your" WordPress team, but that's not too bad.
-After all, you can still learn a lot and find out your strengths by getting into several areas.
+I hope I've been able to show you that there are an awful lot of areas in WordPress that you can get involved in.
+It might take you a while to find your passion and "your" WordPress team, but that's not a bad thing.
+After all, you can still learn a lot and find out your strengths by dabbling in multiple areas.

-And who knows, you might even soon be holding your own WordCamp sessions – like Birgit Olzem , Carole Olinger - about the ways in which you have become an active member of the WordPress community.
-In this spirit: Happy contributing! 🙂
+And who knows, maybe you'll even give a WordCamp talk in the future - like Birgit Olzem or Carole Olinger - about the (re)ways you became an active member of the WordPress community.
+In this sense: Happy Contributing! 🙂